Hermann Müller (politician, born 1876)

 Müller rose quickly through the ranks of the Social Democratic Party (SPD) after joining it in 1893.
 He was elected to the Reichstag of the German Empire in 1916 and to the Weimar National Assembly in 1919.
 In his capacity as foreign minister, he was one of the German signatories of the Treaty of Versailles (28 June 1919).

-During the three months Müller was chancellor in 1920, his government passed a number of progressive social reforms before it had to resign due to the SPD's poor showing in the 1920 election.
+During the three months Müller was chancellor in 1920, his government passed a number of progressive social reforms before it had to resign due to the Social Democratic Party of Germany's (SPD) poor showing in the 1920 election.
 In his second term as chancellor, from June 1928 to 1930, he led a grand coalition through a period marked by budgetary and international relations issues.
 The coalition broke apart after the onset of the Great Depression, and Müller, already suffering from poor health, died a year after leaving office.

 Early life

 Hermann Müller was born on 18 May 1876 in Mannheim in the Grand Duchy of Baden, the son of Georg Jakob Müller (born 1843), a producer of sparkling wine and wine dealer from Güdingen near Saarbrücken, and his wife Karoline (née Vogt, born 1849, died after 1931), originally from Frankfurt am Main.
 Müller attended grammar school at Mannheim and, after his father moved to Niederlößnitz in 1888, at Dresden.
-After his father died in 1892, Müller had to leave school due to financial difficulties and began an apprenticeship at Frankfurt.
+After his father died in 1892, Müller had to leave school due to financial difficulties and began an apprenticeship in Frankfurt.
 He worked in Frankfurt and Breslau, and in 1893 joined the Social Democratic Party of Germany (SPD).
 Heavily influenced by his father's interest in the philosophy of the critic of Christianity Ludwig Feuerbach, Hermann Müller was the only German chancellor who was not a member of any religion.